Mediation support and appeals

 After the 16 weeks EHC needs assessment process, we may decide not to take the request further.
 If this is the case, we will notify the child's parent, the young person, the education setting they attend and the health service giving the reason for our decision.

-We'll give you our reasons for not agreeing to an EHC needs assessment in writing and you can request a meeting with your local SEND named officer to discuss your options.
+We'll give the requester our reasons for not agreeing to an EHC needs assessment in writing, including evidence from practitioners.
+You will then be able to request a meeting with your local SEND named officer to discuss your options.

-We recognise you may not agree with the decisions we make.
-If you don’t agree with, or don’t understand a decision we’ve made, speak to your local SEND named officer as soon as you can.
-While we always try to resolve issues, speaking to one of the area teams does not affect your right to mediation or appeal.
+We recognise you may not agree with the decisions we make, we always try to resolve any issues you have.
+By speaking with one of our area teams, this does not affect your right to mediation or appeal.
 We will always write to you when you have a right to appeal and tell you how you can do this.